bbauska/W3Cx-5of5/README.md

 <h3 id="ch1-6-1">1.6.2 The devtool console</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Using the console.log(&hellip;) instruction, you can **write messages to the devtool console** of your browser.
+Using the console.log(&hellip;) instruction, you can <b>write messages to the devtool console</b> of your browser.
 This is a common way to debug your code!

 For example, let&apos;s say you added a button to your Web page, but nothing